Gag bit: Types

-Also known as the Continental, Three/Four-ring or Pessoa gag.
-Similar to the elevator, except the cheekpieces consist of stacked rings.
-There is usually only one ring above the mouthpiece, to which the cheekpiece is attached.
-The ring below that is attached straight to the mouthpiece, and acts similarly to a snaffle.
-The lower ring(s), of which there are usually two, are for a second rein to be attached, and they provide the gag action.
-The lower the second rein is placed on the stack, the more "leverage" (raising of the mouthpiece up along the cheekpiece) is applied.
-Dutch gags are useful because they provide options for the severity of the bit.
-The bridle cheek pieces are attached to the top rings to produce pressure.the lower the reins are fitted, the stronger the leverage action on the horses mouth.
+Also known as the four-ring gag or Pessoa gag.
+It is similar to the elevator bit, except the cheekpieces consist of a series of vertically stacked rings.
+The bridle cheekpieces attach to the small top ring to generate poll pressure.
+The large ring directly below attaches straight to the mouthpiece and acts similarly to a standard snaffle bit.
+The lower rings, of which there are usually one or two, accommodate a second rein to provide the gag action.
+The lower the second rein is placed on the ring stack, the stronger the leverage action and the more the mouthpiece raises along the cheekpiece.